RPF® Radiance Protection Factor

 RPF® Radiance Protection Factor for Accessory

-In parallel with the updated standards, Eyesafe is renewing RPF® Radiance Protection Factor for Accessory.
-RPF is a universal and comprehensive measure to assess the blue light hazard across accessories and devices.
-RPF is similar to SPF, where higher numbers translate to better protection.
-For accessories, RPF is identified as a factor (percentage number between 0-100) to quantify the performance of reduction of blue light hazard of a standard display product.
-The RPF Number shows the reduction level of toxic blue light of accessory optical film at 435-440 nm, empowering consumers to make informed choices for their eye health.
-RPF for Accessory aligns with TÜV Rheinland’s Blue Light Reduction certification and may be used for marketing purposes with permission from Eyesafe.
+Products will be assigned an RPF® Radiance Protection Factor for Accessory ranging from RPF30 to RPF80, with higher numbers equating to better blue light protection.
+RPF for Accessories is identified as a factor (percentage number between 0-100) to quantify the performance of reduction of blue light hazard of a standard display product.
+The RPF number measures the reduction level of toxic blue light of accessory optical film at 435-440 nm with criteria for luminance and correlated color temperature (CCT).
+RPF for Accessory requirements will be third-party verified and may be used for marketing purposes with permission from Eyesafe.
 Contact us for more information.

 REQUEST MORE INFORMATION ABOUT EYESAFE® STANDARDS AND CERTIFICATION